Douglas Park

 In the mid 19th century the governor of the Colony of British Columbia, James Douglas, passed a law allowing settlers to claim up to 160 acres of land, and William Mackie, an early settler, logger and former gold miner, took it upon himself to claim District Lot 472 (DL 472).
 Mackie registered his 160 acres, located between what is now 16th, 25th, Oak and Cambie, in 1874, paying $160.
 When the Canadian Pacific Railway (CPR) decided that Burrard Inlet would be their terminus for the transcontinental railway, the company was given 6000 acres south of False Creek, all except for DL 472.

-The centre of DL 472 was the land that would become Douglas Park, and when Mackie arrived, it was a well-used pasture for elk, contained a meadow, small lake and beaver dam, and was full of wild berries, often gathered by indigenous women.
+The centre of DL 472 was the land that would become Douglas Park, and when Mackie arrived, it was a well-used pasture for elk, contained a meadow, small lake and beaver dam, and was full of wild berries, gathered by local Indigenous communities.
 There was also a small creek running across the lot, which became known as Mackie Creek, and it ran from about what is now 26th and Willow to 6th and Heather.

 In 1875 the logger Jerry Rogers, set up camp in DL 472.
 He had built a skid road up to Little Mountain in order to fell timber there and transport it down to False Creek, and the logging camp for this operation was set up in the pasture land, as it was perfect for his oxen to graze.
 It was on this skid road that Rogers set up the first mechanized logging in British Columbia, using an old steam tractor engine to create a tramway to transport logs and this operation continued into the early 1880s.